 - Avoid patterns – patterns only make an outfit look more fashionable and fashion often comes across as faddy.
 The majority of people never spend a lot of money on fashion trends, including patterned garments, which is one of the reasons why patterns and prints never look highly expensive.

 - Avoid looking like a walking billboard.
 Even if every item in your wardrobe is designer, avoid dressing head to know in clothing and accessories that are heavily labelled with their brand names.
 Despite the fact that you may well have spent thousands of pounds on each item, going overboard with labels can sometimes devalue the look of your outfit.

 - Opt for plainer clothing in non-neon, non-florescent and colours which are not overly bright.
 For e.g. choose a shade like burgundy over fire engine red, opt for rose pink over bubble gum pink, mustard over sunshine yellow.

 - Keep your clothes in good condition.
 Use a lint roller on your clothing to remove any hair or dust, shine your shoes and keep your handbags shiny, clean and in good condition too.

 - Do not match the colour of all of your accessories.
 If you would like to match your accessories then match your lipstick colour to either your shoes or your handbag.

 - Stick to classy and plain jewellery, especially gold, rather than statement fashion pieces.

-- Make sure that it is tailored and fits properly – not too tight not too baggy.
+- Make sure that your clothes are tailored and fit you properly – not too tight or too baggy.
 If it doesn’t – get it tailored.
-Also, be observant of lengths too; try not to go for super short skirts, tops and shorts.
+Also, be observant of lengths too; try not to go for super short skirts, low-cut tops or tiny shorts.

-- Add a tailored belt to help certain garments fit better and to make an outfit look more tailored, interesting and chic.
+- Add a tailored belt to help certain garments fit better and to make your outfit appear well tailored, stylish and sophisticated.